ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/4-ResonanceW2.md

 The simulation below will allow you to experiment with this.

-:::Figure:Simulation
+:::Simulation
-embed src="https://kapawlak.github.io/PhDemoJS/Apps/TubeResonance/index.html" width="100%" height="800"
+<iframe src="https://kapawlak.github.io/PhDemoJS/Apps/TubeResonance/index.html" width="100%" height="800"></iframe>
 :::

 ## What will you be doing?